04 Feb

 - Barristers

 You will have to get employment insurance if you hire and manage staff.
-You are liable to apply for employers liability insurance soon after becoming an employer.
+You are liable to apply for employer liability insurance soon after becoming an employer.ย

-Here’s a complete guide to setting up your payroll function so you can report PAYE information to HMRC in real-time.
-To set up payroll, watch this video to have a better understanding of it.
+Here’s a complete guide to setting up your payroll function so you can report PAYE information to HMRC in real time.
+Watch this video to understand how to set up payroll.

 You have to send relevant details about the job in writing, including its terms and conditions, to your employee.
 As an employer, you have to submit a written statement of employment to any employee you hire for more than one month.